Why isn’t my baby Green Cheek Conure Eating much?

 Regarding the infant, you should seek out meals that are soft enough to be eaten with a teaspoon.
 Oatmeal is tasty (made on water, no sugar).
 The roudybush is also excellent.
 At 8 weeks, he should be able to eat spray millet if you have it.
 Offer him as many different kinds of food as possible, changing them often, and continue to feed him by spoon in the morning and evening until he seems to be able to eat enough on his own.
 You may also try soaking and rinsing a standard tiny parrot seed mix overnight.
 He may be able to open a seed after soaking it.

 I would also recommend weighing him every morning before he eats to ensure he maintains a healthy weight.
 At this age, any major weight loss is the reason for grave worry.
+You can check out the baby parrots’ hand feeding schedule for more information.

 Continue giving him the formula until the breeder is on the line.